 5.13 Air Compressor

 The compressor of the rig shall be either mounted on the rig or carried on a separate trailer/carrier.
-The free air delivery of the compressor shall be adequate for meeting the requirements of the DTH tool and for achieving minimum return velocity of 1 370 metres per minutes besides meeting the requirements of air motors.
+The free air delivery of the compressor shall be adequate for meeting the requirements of the DTH tool and for achieving minimum return velocity of 1 370 metre per minutes besides meeting the requirements of air motors.
 The minimum air pressure for DTH drilling is 0.7 MPa.
 Depending upon the type and operating pressure of DTH hammer used air pressure requirement may vary from 0.7 MPa to 2.45 MPa for light to heavy DTH rig.

 6 MOUNTING